coding-horror/basic-computer-games/30_Cube/csharp/README.md

 Running the C# port without command-line parameters will play the game with random mine locations.

-Running the port with a `-d` command-line switch will run the game with non-random mine locations.
+Running the port with a `--non-random` command-line switch will run the game with non-random mine locations.